smrey/SMP2/README.md

      └── seqId

-         ├── panel1
+         ├── panel

          │   ├── sample1

          │   ├── sample2

          │   └── sample3

-         └── panel2

-             ├── sample1

-             ├── sample2

-             └── sample3

 ## Introduction
 This script trims the adapter sequences from the fastq files using cutadapt (http://cutadapt.readthedocs.io/en/stable/guide.html), and runs fastqc.
+It also creates a symlink to the SampleSheet.csv within the panel directory (required for script 2_CRUK.sh).
 Trimmed fastqs are output to a directory named trimmed/.
 The results of selected fastqc tests are parsed and whether the sample has passed or failed is printed out to a QC file.